liren-jin/shapenet_simulator/README.md

 make enter
 ign gazebo -r <scene_name>.sdf
 ```
 You should see the same world you saved.
+If you want to run the simulator in a headless mode, use `ign gazebo -r -s headless-rendering <scene_name>.sdf` instead.

 ## Models
 Shapenet model can be download from [here](https://shapenet.org/download/shapenetcore).